 - Purple martins are complete neotropical migrants and travel from North America in the summer to South America as far as Brazil and Argentina in the winter.
 The full migration can take 2-3 months to complete as birds rest and feed along the way.

 - The purple martin’s worst enemies are the European starling and the house sparrow.
 Both of these species are aggressive toward purple martins and may attack or kill birds in competition for nesting sites.
-Other enemies of purple martins include snakes, raccoons, hawks, owls, squirrels and feral cats.
-Some predators will hunt active purple martins, while others will invade nests to kill young birds or may even destroy eggs.
+Other enemies of purple martins include snakes, raccoons, hawks, owls, squirrels, and feral cats.
+Some predators will hunt active purple martins, while others will invade nests to kill young birds or destroy eggs.